chrisruenes1/soundCloned/README.md

 - [ ] save tracks to the DB when the form loses focus or is left idle after editing.
 - [ ] style tracks components
 - [ ] seed tracks

-### Phase 3: Read and playback tracks (1 day, W1 F 6pm (bonus over weekend))

-**Objective:** TrackVisualizer provides users with a clear sense of song's progress; users can start or stop the song by clicking a button or by clicking into a particular position in the visualizer's canvas

 - [ ] Add playback/pause button to TrackIndexItem
 - [ ] Integrate Web Audio functionality to start and stop a track
 - Build out state of the TrackIndexItem using Web Audio analyzer so that
 - [ ] it knows the current position of playback
 - [ ] it knows whether its track is currently playing or not
 - [ ] it can (optionally) keep track of elapsed time of the track using setTimeout (supposedly it is non-trivial to fetch elapsed time from Web Audio)
 - [ ] given these, all tracks can be in multiple states of play status and position at the same time
-- [ ] create `TrackVisualizer` component
-- [ ] add a canvas to `TrackVisualizer`
-- [ ] use web audio's analyzer to divide the canvas into clickable portions mapped to song position
-- [ ] add a simple progress bar to the canvas
-- [ ] use setTimeout to update the state of the progress bar
-- [ ] BONUS: turn the progress bar into a bar graph that updates color based on the current spectrum of the audio, derived from Web Audio's fft analyzer.
-Animate background color of page to match current color of bar.

-### Phase 4: Continuous Playback (1 Day, W2 M 6pm)
+### Phase 3: Continuous Playback (1 Day, W2 M 6pm)

 **Objective:** a currentTrack component allows users to navigate around site while track plays and control playback